 Identifying a Spectrum begins with identifying a primary term (i.e. wind) and a broad term (i.e. Meteorological) and pairing them together to establish a range.
 The primary term needs to be an adjunct (another thing) otherwise the spectrum does not have a basis for comparison.
 The broad term will come from the list of CAP categories where the CAP category term applies.
 For example, “wind” is paired with “meteorological” creating one spectrum, whereas, “wind” is not paired with “security” as no identified pairing term is known at this time.
 NOTE: The CAP category CBRNE is broken up into its five constituent components for this exercise.
 The secondary event category “rescue” is fine for a broad-spectrum end point as a “rescue issue” is interpreted to mean an issue came up during a rescue event unrelated to the trigger event (i.e. “suspended search”)

-Related terms
+Related Terms

 For every event term, there are other related event terms that others may feel are better terms to use.
-This is of course a matter of opinion but in a spectrum approach, the EMTC can show a given term as relatable to other terms, even across the different spectrums the term is a part of.
-If a reference term falls onto one or more broad to narrow spectrums, all terms on those spectra are considered related terms.
+This is of course a matter of opinion, but in a spectrum approach the EMTC can show a given term as relatable to other terms simply by being in the same spectrum.
+For example, if a reference term falls onto one or more broad to narrow spectrums, all terms on those spectra are considered related terms.

-Narrow terms
+Narrow Terms

 How narrow (or specific) do event terms need to be?
-For example, a term for every intensity rating on the Enhanced Fujita Scale (EF0 tornado to EF5 tornado), each based on the likely damage expected with a tornado event, could arguably help consumers better deliver alert messages to their audiences.
+For example, a term for every intensity rating on the Enhanced Fujita Scale (EF0 to EF5), each based on the likely damage expected with a tornado event, could arguably help consumers better understand the threat.
+However, would the majority of agents along the public alerting path of distribution use the distinction?
+Unlikely.

 If an <eventCode> existed for each narrow term, the audience experience could be enhanced as the narrower term increases the precision of the message.
+However, it is usually only a smaller subset of the audience that has a need for such specificity.

-In the example given, the term is actually the code itself (i.e. “EF0”).
-However, for other scales, such as a marine scale for wind speeds where a qualifying term is used (i.e. small craft wind = 15-19 knots, strong wind = 20-33 knots, gales = 34-47 knots, etc…), the discussion remains relevant.
+In the tornado example given, the term is actually the code itself (i.e. “EF0”).
+However, for other scales, such as a marine scale for wind speeds where a modifying term is used (i.e. small craft wind = 15-19 knots, strong wind = 20-33 knots, gales = 34-47 knots, etc…), the discussion remains relevant.

-In such cases however, it is usually only smaller subset audiences that have a need for such specificity.
-The EMTC purposely does not venture into the very narrow edge of the spectrum feeling that the general public would be better served, as with the first example, by the event term “tornado”, or in the second example, by the event term “wind”.
-For those looking for more specificity of scale, the “Other Lists” section below offers up a complimentary solution that CAP easily accommodates.
+In such cases the EMTC purposely does not venture into the very narrow edge of the spectrum.
+The feeling is that the general public would be better served, as with the first example, by the event term “tornado”, or in the second example, by the event term “wind”.
+For those looking for more specificity of scale, the “Other Lists” section below does offer up a complimentary solution that CAP can easily accommodate.

-Terms vs. Preferred terms
+Terms vs. Preferred Terms

 Preferred terms, within a spectrum of terms, is a matter of opinion.
 The EMTC will not concern itself with choosing a preferred term.
 Alerting authorities are free to choose their preferred term when considering their audiences.
 The list however makes it possible to compare the terms used with other terms preferred by other authorities.

-Other language terms
+Other Language Terms

 Other language terms are considered to be in the same spectrum.
 Spectrums are language independent.
 If a term is used in one identified language, and it has an equivalent term in another identified language, it is a related term.
 Filters by language can be used to when working in one language (viewing the list), or when using the list to translate from one language to another (processing CAP with the help of the list).